ggtracker/sc2reader/README.rst

 * Tools: `The Core`_
 * Experiments: `Midi Conversion`_

-If you use sc2reader and you would like your tool, site, project, or implementation listed above, drop us a line on our `mailing list`_ or stop by our #sc2reader IRC channel and say hi!
+If you use sc2reader and you would like your tool, site, project, or implementation listed above, drop us a line on our `mailing list`_.

 .. _gggreplays.com: http://gggreplays.com